elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

 ### Description

-Single-cell sequencing data is encoded into many different competing formats, with HDF5-compatible formats such as {% tool "anndata" %} and {% tool "loom" %}, as well as other commonly-used formats such as {% tool "seurat" %}, {% tool "celldataset" %} (CDS) and {% tool "singlecellexperiment" %} (SCE).
+Single-cell sequencing data is encoded into many different competing formats, with  {% tool "hierarchical-data-format" %} (HDF5)-compatible formats such as {% tool "anndata" %} and {% tool "loom" %}, as well as other commonly-used formats such as {% tool "seurat" %}, {% tool "celldataset" %} (CDS) and {% tool "singlecellexperiment" %} (SCE).
 Each of these formats is favoured by their respective analysis suites; {% tool "scanpy" %}, {% tool "seurat" %}, {% tool "monocle" %} and {% tool "scater" %}.

 ![conversion routes via SCEasy](https://raw.githubusercontent.com/galaxyproject/tools-iuc/c6b28d9b29287d19e778267acf787bd7e53e1178/tools/sceasy/static/images/conv.png)